mneri/csv/IMPLEMENTATION.md

 only the remaining `35,140,321`.

 # Low-Level Optimisations
-Maintaining state in a local variable or relying on the _implicit state_ on the execution stack (like `SimpleFlatMapper` and `sesseltjonna-csv` do respectively) is generally faster than querying a transition table for every character in the stream. `mneri/csv` tries to mitigate this architectural penalty with a series of low-level optimisations.
+Maintaining the state in a local variable or relying on the execution stack to keep an _implicit state_ (like `SimpleFlatMapper` and `sesseltjonna-csv` do respectively) is generally faster than querying a transition table for every character in the stream. `mneri/csv` tries to mitigate this architectural penalty with a series of low-level optimisations.

 # Performances

 [^1]: See `SimpleFlatMapper`'s [ConfigurableCharConsumer.java](https://github.com/arnaudroger/SimpleFlatMapper/blob/0f0977f4c1e03cfeb3c4ca1dd5d4050462b01df8/lightningcsv/src/main/java/org/simpleflatmapper/lightningcsv/parser/ConfigurableCharConsumer.java#L204)
 [^2]: See `sesseltjonna-csv`'s [DefaultStringArrayCsvReader.java](https://github.com/skjolber/sesseltjonna-csv/blob/master/parser/src/main/java/com/github/skjolber/stcsv/sa/DefaultStringArrayCsvReader.java#L65)
-[^3]: For the full implementation, check [VectorLineParser.java]()
+[^3]: For the full implementation, see [VectorLineParser.java](https://github.com/mneri/csv/blob/master/src/main/java/me/mneri/csv/parser/internal/VectorLineParser.java)